-- Press the "♣" (up arrow) and "♣" (down arrow) push buttons at the same time on the push-button Shift Selector. - Press any range button, "D", "N" or "R" on the push-button Shift Selector (the shift will be commanded if it is not inhibited by an active code). - Do nothing and wait until the calibrated time (approximately 10 minutes) has passed.
-The system will automatically return to the normal operating mode. - Turn off power to the ECU (shut off the engine with the ignition key). - After clearing the active indicator as described in "Clearing Codes" section.
+- Press simultaneously the ♠ (Up) and ♥ (Down) arrow buttons at the same time on the pushbutton shift selector. - Press any range button "D", "N" or "R" on the pushbutton shift selector (the shift will be commanded if it is not inhibited by an active code). - Wait until the calibrated time (approximately 10 minutes) has passed.
+The system will automatically return to the normal operating mode. - Turn off power to the TCM (shut off the engine using the ignition key).